ogz00/AOP-java-samples/README.md

 # Aspect-Oriented Programming with Spring
-Simple usage of the Aspects with Spring Framework
+Simple usage of the AspectsJ with Spring Framework